-Topic: Curiosity: Towards a Theology of Intellectual Appetite
+Topic: The Vice of Curiosity: Towards a Theology of Intellectual Appetite

-The John and Margaret Friesen Lectures in Anabaptist/Mennonite Studies are co-sponsored by Canadian Mennonite University, the Mennonite Heritage Centre and the Centre for Mennonite Brethren Studies.
-The inaugural lectures in November 2002 were delivered by Dr. Abraham Friesen, the generous donor who initiated the lecture series.
-He is Professor of History in the History Department of the University of California, Santa Barbara.
+The John and Margaret Friesen Lectures in Anabaptist/Mennonite Studies are co-sponsored by Canadian Mennonite University, the Mennonite Heritage Centre, and the Centre for Mennonite Brethren Studies.
+The inaugural lectures in November 2002 were delivered by Dr. Abraham Friesen (Professor of History, University of California, Santa Barbara), the generous donor who initiated the lecture series.

 2009: Mennonite Women in Canadian History: Birth, Food, and War